QuentinCG/Linux-Monitor-Python-Library/README.md

   - Do all checks bellow in a scheduled tasks and display the results every time (only in console if using only the library)

 List of 'check' functionalities:
-  - Check CPU, RAM, SWAP, Temperature, Uptime
+  - Check CPU, RAM, SWAP, Temperature
   - Check disk usage
   - Check folder usage
   - Check websites basic availability (ping)